Add this and other places to your personal travel plan. We will then help you with further suitable suggestions: free of charge and straightaway.

 At the beginning of May 2015, the Whitney Museum re-opened in the Meatpacking district.
 The unbelievably beautiful location has magnificent views and is a masterpiece from the star architect Renzo Piano, who also designed the Center Pompidou and the London Tower “The Shard”.

 It was challenging to move this museum to a new location in 2015.
 Renzo Piano’s design and building construction in the Meatpacking District cost $422 million dollars in advance.
 Around 15,000 works of art of great names had to be packed, loaded and above all, insured.
 Since the beginning of construction, shortly after the financial crisis in 2011, it was clear that this would be the most difficult part of the project.
 The value of several hundred million dollars moved gradually from the exclusive Upper East Side into the hip Meatpacking District.
-Such a new museum has not existed since the fifties with the world famous Guggenheim Museum.
+Such a new museum has not existed since the fifties with the world-famous Guggenheim Museum.
 An additional $338 million was spent just for the move which was mostly funded by the museum foundation and donations.

 The Whitney Museum is home to some of the most spectacular collections of contemporary art.
-Andy Warhol, Keith Haring, Edward Hopper, Jackson Pollock and Robert Rauschenberg are just a few of the names of paintings, drawings, sculptures, photographs and installations that are part of the exhibition at the Whitney Museum.
+Andy Warhol, Keith Haring, Edward Hopper, Jackson Pollock, and Robert Rauschenberg are just a few of the names of paintings, drawings, sculptures, photographs and installations that are part of the exhibition at the Whitney Museum.
 They also have a rotation of temporary installments throughout the Whitney Museum.

 Who can claim to have seen every museum in New York City (also in Queens & Brooklyn)?
-My Top 5 Museums in New York are really fixed – is the Whitney part of the best?
+My top 5 Museums in New York are really fixed – is the Whitney part of the best?
 So I went with great expectations to the new Whitney Museum and I was not disappointed.
 I booked the tickets in advance in order not to have to hunt at annoying stakes.
-Without waiting, I arrived to the eighth floor of the asymmetric building made of sheet metal.
+Without waiting, I arrived on the eighth floor of the asymmetric building made of sheet metal.
 On the top floor, visitors can also enjoy a nice café and access to the highest point of the scenic road.
 The weather was fantastic, which really added to the beautiful view.
-High ceilings, bright, spruce floors, subtle lighting and a pleasant calm made the visit very enjoyable.
-In many New York museums it is often more turbulent.
+High ceilings, bright, spruce floors, subtle lighting, and a pleasant calm made the visit very enjoyable.
+In many New York museums, it is often more turbulent.

 The Whitney Museum is a place of diversity and also an ideal museum for those who are not the typical art museum lovers.
 In each of the upper floors you can enjoy the fresh air and the great view and in my opinion, the views that you can see from The Whitney Museum add to the wonderful art.